kupresanin99/Project423/README.md

 **3. Move three data files from Joe's S3 bucket to your S3 bucket**

 File 1 - All baseball data from 2018 season
-File 2 - All predictions from 2019 season: Beginning of 2019 season until until day this project is cloned File 3 - All gambling results from 2019 season: Beginning of 2019 season until day this project is cloned.
+File 2 - All predictions from 2019 season: Beginning of 2019 season until until day this project is cloned
+File 3 - All gambling results from 2019 season: Beginning of 2019 season until day this project is cloned

 	1. From the terminal, set your AWS environment variable:
 		a.  export AWS_ACCESS_KEY_ID=